rdeville-public/my_programs.direnv_template/docs/references/tools/compute_sha1.md

 ## Description

-THIS SCRIPT WILL ONLY WORK IF DIRECTORY ENVIRONMENT IS ACTIVATED !

 The script will compute SHA1 sum of every required files for directory environment and store these SHA1 into the corresponding file in `.sha1` folder with the same architecture.